Most Effective Products

 Simazine

-One of the more effective herbicide active ingredients on the market is Simazine.
-This product is known for successfully controlling woody plants as well as annual and perennial grasses.
-Simazine is great for people who want to cut down on hand-pulling weeds that are growing in their gardens and landscapes.
+One of the more effective herbicide-active ingredients on the market is Simazine.
+This product is known for successfully controlling woody plants and annual and perennial grasses.
+Simazine is great for people who want to reduce the number of hand-pulling weeds in their gardens and landscapes.

-Learn some background information about simazine, its mode of action and benefits.
-You can also access this page to shop for our recommended product that contains Simazine.
+Learn some background information about simazine, its mode of action, and its benefits.
+You can also access this page to shop for our recommended product, Simazine.

 What is Simazine?

-Simazine is a pre-emergent herbicide used to selectively control a wide variety of annual and perennial grasses and broadleaf weeds.
-It has found much success in croplands to keep target weeds off of fruits and vegetables in orchards, vineyards and other areas where crops are grown.
+Simazine is a pre-emergent herbicide that selectively controls various annual and perennial grasses and broadleaf weeds.
+It has found much success in croplands in keeping target weeds off fruits and vegetables in orchards, vineyards, and other areas where crops are grown.

-Simazine has also been used for controlling weeds on turfgrass and as a non-selective form of weed control when used at higher rates on industrial sites.
-Simazine has also been used to control aquatic weeds like algae and submerged weeds.
+Simazine has also been used to control weeds on turfgrass and as a non-selective form of weed control when used at higher rates on industrial sites.
+It has also been used to control aquatic weeds like algae and submerged weeds.

 How Does Simazine Work?